 Major of Rotterdam Ahmed Aboutaleb was born in 1961in a small Moroccan village.
 His father moved to the Netherlands to work, followed by the family in 1976.
 At that time, Aboutaleb was fifteen.
-On TEDxRotterdam 2010, 34 years later, Ahmed Aboutaleb shares his views on how to escape from poverty with education.

 Studio Roosegaarde is an artistic laboratory for unique art and technology projects.
 It is the home stead of artist Daan Roosegaarde where he explores the dynamic relationship between architec ture, people and e-culture.
 In his artworks he explores the relationship between architecture, humans and modern media.

 Eppo Van Nispen tot Sevenaer